Suspect sought after man fatally shot outside high-end Dream Hotel in Chelsea

+Robert Johnson, 26, of West Babylon, is now facing charges of murder, assault, and criminal possession of a firearm.

-Police say 25-year-old Byron Morales, of Brooklyn, was gunned down just after midnight outside the Dream Hotel on West 16th Street between 8th and 9th avenues.
+Police say 25-year-old Byron Morales, of Brooklyn, was gunned down just after midnight outside the Dream Hotel on West 16th Street between 8th and 9th avenues early last Thursday.

-Morales may have just left Tao Downtown Restaurant, located next door, and authorities say there was some type of dispute outside of the club that led to the shooting.
+Morales is believed to have just left Tao Downtown Restaurant, located next door, and authorities say there was some type of dispute outside of the club that led to the shooting.

 He was struck in the torso and rushed to Lenox Hill HealthPlex, where he later died.